Wealth infrastructure for autonomous agents · Powered by Uniswap

 Autonomous strategies that execute 24/7 without a human in the loop.

-Deploy a vault with a bounded strategy, let the agent network manage rebalancing, MEV capture, and yield harvesting — while the 11-layer security stack ensures no single point of failure can drain it.
+Deploy a vault with a bounded strategy, let the agent network handle rebalancing, MEV capture, and yield harvesting.

 Auto-compounding yield via Uniswap V4 hooks, Morpho, Aave, and Pendle composability from day one